wulfsberg/angular-material-kickstart/README.md

 `animations` is separate from the Angular core to minimize the size for projects which do not need it, but it is needed for Material.

-`web-animations-js` is a polyfill of the upcoming [Web Animations API](http://w3c.github.io/web-animations/) which is needed for many current browsers.

 [`sanitize.css`](https://github.com/jonathantneal/sanitize.css) is a companion project to [`normalize.css`](http://necolas.github.io/normalize.css/) and provides a handful of